api-evangelist/website/README.md

 # API Evangelist

-Working to make sense of the technology, business and politics of APIs.
+I am working to make sense to the technology, business and politics of APIs.

 The website no longer runs on GitHub, but I am keeping this repository up to manage the conversation and other details around the operation of the network of sites.